Green Performance

 The domestic sewage of CAL is collected and sent to the airport sewage treatment plant for treatment, and wastewater is bound to be produced in the aircraft maintenance process, which causes heavy damage to our environment and needs to be properly treated before discharge.
 Based on the concept of full recycling and treatment, CAL has established two wastewater treatment plants in the maintenance park to handle electroplating wastewater (containing heavy metals such as chromium and cadmium) and organic wastewater produced in the engine and aircraft maintenance processes through tertiary treatment prior to reuse and discharge into the Nankan river basin (level C water body defined by TW EPA).
 In the first line of control, well-qualified employees are trained to carry out the management and regularly monitor the quality of the discharged water in accordance with the strict regulations.
 A second and third-level supervision and inspection mechanism of the corporate environmental systems has also covering the issues for close monitoring.

-Volume of Tap water consumption (1000 tons)
+Tap water consumption Volume (1000 tons)

 |

-Volume of Recycled Water (1000 tons)
+Recycled Water Volume (1000 tons)

 |